The purpose of a freelance invoice template

 How freelancers should describe their work

-Template vs. invoice generator
+Template vs. invoice tool

 Best practices that improve payment speed